-Picking up Stools
+Picking Up Stools

 One way to break the habit is by regularly removing stools from your dog’s presence.
 This usually involves toileting your dog on a lead, then walking them away as soon as they have toileted, and returning to remove the stool later.

 If you’re out on a walk when your dog toilets, make sure you don’t leave the stool unattended– you should get a family member or friend to help walk the dog away or tie the dog up out of reach while you deal with the stool.
-If you have more than one dog, this can be difficult to do and it’s unlikely to work without a family member.
+If you have more than one dog, this can be difficult to do, and it’s unlikely to work without a family member.

-Positive Reinforcement of ‘Leave it Alone’
+Positive Reinforcement Of ‘Leave It Alone’

 In one study, this was the most effective treatment for coprophagia.
 Owners trained a ‘Leave it Alone’ cue in the house, rewarding their dogs when they didn’t eat a piece of kibble or dropped food.
-They then applied the command to stool, giving their dog lots of rewards when they left the stool and walked away.
-This is a very welfare-friendly teaching method and highly recommended.
+They then applied the command to the stool, giving their dog lots of rewards when they left the stool and walked away.
+This is a very welfare-friendly teaching method and is highly recommended.

-Bitterants for Stools
+Bitterants For Stools

 In addition, this means leaving the stool in place, which is non-hygienic for dogs, humans and other animals that may use the space.
 Since removing the stool from your dog’s reach is 100% guaranteed to stop them from eating it, it’s probably better to do that.

 Most commercial treatments for coprophagia involve food additives.
-To use these, you apply a non-aversive powder, liquid or kibble to the food, and as it’s digested it turns into a bitterant.
+To use these, you apply a non-aversive powder, liquid, or kibble to the food, and as it’s digested, it turns into a bitterant.
 Within about 24-48 hours, all your dog’s poop will taste disgusting.

 Like applying bitterant to the poop directly, this is not guaranteed to work.
 But it can be useful for animals that eat their poop so quickly that owners don’t have time to apply another method- for instance, animals that eat poop directly from their own bottom.
 Again, what is bitter to us may not be so to a dog, but some products may work for some dogs.

-These methods only work if they’re fed to the dog with every meal, including large quantities of treats or with chews.
+These methods only work if they’re fed to the dog with every meal, including large quantities of treats or chews.
 This is because they need to coat every stool in order for them to work.
 Even if they appear to be working, they need to be continued for long enough that the habit is completely broken.

 So, is coprophagy normal?
 Possibly.
 But that doesn’t mean it’s a good idea to let your dog continue, as it poses health risks to both them and the humans they come into contact with.
 The most important thing to do is to get to a vet first, to rule out any potential medical issues.

-Once you and your vet have ruled out medical causes of coprophagy it’s a good idea to consult a behaviorist to see if you can crack this nasty habit.
+Once you and your vet have ruled out medical causes of coprophagy, it’s a good idea to consult a behaviorist to see if you can crack this nasty habit.
 Typically with positive reinforcement, patience, and the right training techniques, you’ll be able to have a healthy and well-behaved pup within a few weeks.